Thirumangai Alvar

-Though he is respected as a Vaishnava saint-poet, he initially worked as a military commander, a chieftain, and then a robber.
+Though he is respected as a Vaishnava saint-poet, he was born as a Kshatriya and initially worked as a military commander under the cholas, a chieftain, and then a robber.
 After his conversion to Vaishnavism, he confronted practitioners the sect of Shaivism, as well as Buddhism and Jainism.

 Dating and hagiography

 The traditional date attributed to Thirumangai is year 399 of Kali Yuga, that is 2702 or 2706 BCE, making him traditionally the last of the Alvar saints.
 Modern scholars have placed the Alvars in between 5th to 9th centuries based on few historical evidence.
 Dr. N. Subba Reddiar summarizes their views and arrives at the date 776 AD for Thirumangai, making him chronologically the eighth Alvar, though even these dates are disputed.
 Sakkottai Krishnaswami Aiyangar notes he is generally dated to 7th-8th century.
 Professor of Religion and Asian Studies, James G. Lochtefeld of Carthage College dates Thirumangai to the 9th century.
 He is generally considered to be a contemporary of Pallava king Nandivarman II (731 CE - 796 CE) as he refers to the later Pallavas of Pallava dynasty in his hymns.

 The hagiographies detailing the life of Thirumangai and other Alvars are Divya charitam (11th century) and Guruparampara-prabhavam-arayirappadi (13th century) and Guruparampara-prabhavam-muvayirappadi (14th century).
 Other Vaishnava scholars have written hagiographics based on the above works later.